 - 6 min read

 I was beyond excited when my sister, Jill, booked her trip to Salt Lake City, Utah!
 Not only would I see my sister, but also my nearly 1-year-old niece, Adalyn.
 Plus, they were bringing my mom, Marilyn, with them!
 It was a little difficult working around Jill’s schedule, my mom’s schedule, and Keith’s recent ACL surgery… but we made it happen and it couldn’t have gone any better.
 Keith may disagree slightly as he was in quite a bit of pain trying to keep up with us. 😉

 Check out our video

-My family would only be here for a few days and luckily their flight arrived early in the morning so we got started with the grand tour as soon as they landed!
-First, we headed to downtown Salt Lake City to do a short driving tour.
-Keith and I pointed out certain places we’ve been, places we want to go to and other landmarks in the area.
+My family would only be here for a few days and luckily their flight arrived early in the morning, so we started the grand tour as soon as they landed!
+First, we headed to downtown Salt Lake City for a short driving tour.
+Keith and I pointed out specific places we’ve been, places we want to go to, and other landmarks in the area.
 Then we parked the car and walked around Temple Square.
 City Creek Mall is just across the street and it was a great place to sit for a minute and chat while Adalyn stretched her legs.
 Then we grabbed lunch and sat outside to enjoy the sunshine.